International Relations Major

 - To become a more marketable job candidate after you graduate, consider studying abroad and becoming fluent in at least one language other than your native one.
 Internships are also invaluable.

-- If you want to earn a doctorate, expect to spend at least five years studying full time and writing a dissertation.
-That is a technical work that proves a thesis.
+- To earn a doctorate, expect to spend at least five years studying full time.
+You will also have to prepare a dissertation, a written document that summarizes your research.
 It could take a few years to complete.

 - American Foreign Service Association: This site provides resources to help you learn about careers in the Foreign Service.